mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 ##  2 Prerequisites for Deploying an App

-To register a cluster on your private cloud platform, you need the following:
+To deploy an app to your private cloud platform, you need the following:

 * A Mendix account with **Deploy App** rights to an existing Cluster – see [Registering a Private Cloud Cluster](private-cloud-cluster) for more information on setting up clusters and adding members
 * Mendix Studio Pro version 7.23.0 or above